How to see the Aurora Borealis on a budget

 Tromso is a big city with lots of pollution and Norway even though stunning doesn’t have the best weather in winter.
 Besides, it’s a pretty expensive country.
 To maximize your chances of seeing the Northern Lights, you will have to stay for quite a few days, costing you some good money.

-You’ll also need to book tours to chase the Aurora as the city’s bright lights won’t permit you to see it properly, even if the weather conditions allow it.
+You’ll also need to book tours to chase the Aurora as the city’s bright lights often won’t permit you to see it properly, even if the weather conditions allow it.
 And these types of tours are not cheap.

-If you are only interested in the Northern Lights, my suggestion is to skip past any other options and choose Abisko, Sweden instead.
+If you are only interested in seeing the Northern Lights, my suggestion is to skip past any other options and choose Abisko, Sweden instead.

 Abisko is a small village, 250 km within the Arctic Circle, near Abisko National Park.
 Given the fact that it has less than 100 inhabitants, there’s almost no pollution there.
 But that’s not what makes it truly special, rather it’s the lake near which it is situated, called Tornetrask.